This is Part 1 of a three-part series on the CCRS Center’s State Work-Based Learning Initiative.

 The ability to see large-scale, macroeconomic patterns provides a more holistic picture of the students and communities that states are charged with serving, and opportunities to promote WBL.
 According to Trent Sharp, senior technical assistance consultant with the CCRS Center, “GIS empowers state leaders by increasing their empathy and understanding for the people that they serve.”
 Based on insights drawn from GIS mapping, states can identify equity and opportunity gaps and use that information to inform how their initiatives and resources are coordinated, tailored, and deployed across diverse contexts within the state.

 Colorado is one state that is using GIS maps for its WBL planning.
 In Colorado, the GIS maps layer data from secondary schools, districts, community colleges, universities, employer location, and labor market data.
 A cross-agency review of these maps revealed that, in some regions of the state, the high school career and technical education (CTE) programs offered did not align with industry need in the region.
-Using these insights, the Colorado Department of Education, in close collaboration with numerous state agencies and nonprofit partners including the Colorado Workforce Development Council, Colorado Department of Labor and Employment, Colorado CTE, Colorado Department of Higher Education, and CareerWise Colorado, is now exploring strategies for how to begin brokering conversations between intermediaries, K–12 education, higher education, and labor, focused on offering robust CTE programs aligned with the labor market for the communities most in need of this support.
+Using these insights, the CCRS team and staff from the Colorado Workforce Development Council and the Colorado Community College System are exploring strategies for using the mapping application to focus conversations between intermediaries, K-12 education, higher education and labor.

 However, Sharp cautioned that there is danger in oversimplifying what GIS mapping reveals.
 “GIS is particularly well-suited for sharing the complexity of a particular context, but we don’t want to be overwhelmed by how big an issue can seem.
 We might not figure out how to collaborate across the whole state right away, but let’s work together to figure one thing out in this particular location and then apply what we learned more broadly.”